sangria-graphql/sangria-graphql.github.io/learn.md

 Executor(schema, exceptionHandler = exceptionHandler).execute(doc)
 ```

-In this example it provides an error `message` (which would be shown instead of "Internal server error").
+This example provides an error `message` (which would be shown instead of "Internal server error").

 You can also add additional fields in the error object like this: